unahouExosite/docs/portals/README.md

 ]
 ```

-#### Create user portal share
+#### Share user Portal

 `POST /api/portals/v1/users/{user-id}/portals/{portal-id}/shares`

-To share portal to other user.
+Share a Portal to another user.

 ##### Permissions

-One of the following:

-* User can share his portal to other user.
+* User can share his own portals to another user.
 * User must have at least `d_u_view` [permission](#permission-object) to the domain.

 ##### Request

-* Request body is a [permission objects](#permission-object).
-The object contain the following keys:
+* Request body is a [permission object](#permission-object), it contains the following keys:
-    * `"access"` - User’s permission for this portal.
+    * `"access"` - User’s permission for this Portal.
 Possible values are:
-        * `"p_manage"` - user has manager access to this portal.
-This permission grants the same rights as owner.
+        * `"p_manage"` - user has manager access to this Portal.
+This permission grants the same rights as the owner.
-        * `"p_m_crea"` - user has create device access to this portal.
+        * `"p_m_crea"` - user has create device access to this Portal.
-        * `"p_contac"` - user has receive alerts access from this portal.
+        * `"p_contac"` - user has receive alerts access from this Portal.
     * `"oid"` - The information of the user.
 The object contain the following keys:
-        * `"id"` - Id of the user who are being shared with this portal.
+        * `"id"` - Id of the user who are being shared with this Portal.
         * `"type"` - The general value is **User**.

 * Requires authentication.

 ##### Response

-* `202 Accepted`: Returned along with portal shares information if shares portal successfully.
+* `202 Accepted`: Returned along with information on the Portal share if the Portal was shared successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to share the portal.
+    * Returned if the caller does not have permission to share the Portal.
-* `404 Not Found`: one of the following:
+* `404 Not Found`:
     * Returned if the user id is invalid.
-    * Returned if the portal id is invalid.
+    * Returned if the Portal id is invalid.
-* `409 Conflict`: Returned if the portal has already shared to the user in [permission objects](#permission-object).
+* `409 Conflict`: Returned if the Portal has already been shared to the user.

 ##### Example